 - Managing operations

-All of these phases and stages are conducted in a bid to beautifully coordinate the many projects that are in line to achieve the goal set by the program, which is in the intention of bringing about dramatic changes in the business performance altogether.
+All of these phases and stages are conducted to beautifully coordinate the many projects in line to achieve the goal set by the program, which intends to bring about dramatic changes in the business performance altogether.

-Think of a program as a high-level view of the projects that are worked upon in the interest of the business objectives.
+A program provides a high-level view of the projects that work towards achieving the business objectives.

-Let’s have a look at this table to get a little more definite differences between the two management systems:
+Let’s have a look at this table to get a little more definite difference between the two management systems:

 Who is a Project Manager?

 A skilled individual who carefully and meticulously manages all the activities and tasks of an individual project within a program.
-A project manager carefully manages the triple constraints involved in the process of project management, namely: cost, scope, and timelines.
+A project manager carefully manages the triple constraints involved in project management: cost, scope, and timelines.

 A project manager coordinates these constraints and plans efficiently to delegate all the tasks and activities among the team members reporting to them.
-While a project manager reports to a program manager, who is in-charge of checking through and providing direction to projects, project managers are also responsible of managing the progress of the project to its completion.
-The program manager is also updated about the changes and deviation that take place from the initial project plan.
+While a project manager reports to a program manager, who is in charge of checking through and providing direction to projects, project managers are also responsible for managing the project’s progress to completion.
+Project teams update the program manager about any changes or deviations from the initial project plan.

-The project manager stays on duty for as long as they as the project life span.
-Once the project is completed and its objective achieved, the project manager’s job role ceases and they can latch on to the next project at hand or review the processes in the workflow or check on what didn’t work the first time around.
+The project manager stays on duty for as long as the project life span.
+Once the project is completed and its objective achieved, the project manager’s job role ceases, and they can latch on to the next project at hand, review the workflow processes, or check on what didn’t work the first time around.

 Who is a Program Manager?

-A program manager is a highly skilled leader with a vision for the future of the organization.
-They are individuals who ensure that their vision for the overall program is met, with and is the official supervisor and mentor of the individual projects that are undertaken to benefit the program.
+A program manager possesses high-level leadership skills and a vision for the organization’s future.
+They ensure that the program’s overall vision is achieved, serving as the official supervisor and mentor for the individual projects undertaken to benefit the program.

-A program manager is responsible for the job of understanding the change program needed for the business’ performance and post that, map and define the list of projects that are needed to achieve the objective of the change program.
+The program manager must understand the change program required for the business’ performance and then map and define the list of projects necessary to achieve the program’s objectives.

-The program manager would need to correctly and accurately brief the project managers of the business objective needed to be achieved, which can be beneficial to the business in terms of the revenue and returns accrued.
+The program manager would need to correctly and accurately brief the project managers on the business objective to be achieved, which can benefit the business regarding the revenue and returns accrued.

-When it comes to the program, program managers focus on the strategy applied and the implementation plan.
-Then accordingly the delegation of projects as per the requirement takes place.
+Regarding the program, program managers focus on the strategy applied and the implementation plan.
+Then accordingly, the delegation of projects as per the requirement takes place.

-A program manager’s hold over a program extends beyond the life spans of the individual projects and goes on to the long-term benefits of the program on the whole.
+A program manager’s hold over a program extends beyond the life spans of the individual projects and goes on to the program’s long-term benefits.

 Managing such programs demand long-term commitment by the program manager.
-The results of the program are in conjunction with the business plan of quarterly results and a program manager is responsible for that.
+The program results are in conjunction with the quarterly business plan; a program manager is responsible for that.

-In terms of monitoring and maintenance, a program manager will ensure that the governance board provides realistic goals for the change program and is responsible for achieving them.
+In monitoring and maintenance, a program manager will ensure that the governance board provides realistic goals for the change program and is responsible for achieving them.

-Below infographics on Program Manager vs Project Manager, throws light on major points of differences between the two.
+Below infographics on Program Manager vs Project Manager throws light on significant differences between the two.

-More than a bigger hat, a program manager needs to wear different and varied glasses to look at the program from different perspectives.
-Through these perspectives arise the proper segregation of projects to achieve the business objective, set for that particular program.
+More than an enormous hat, a program manager must wear different and varied glasses to view the program from different perspectives.
+Through these perspectives arise the proper segregation of projects to achieve the business objective set for that particular program.

-Once these perspectives are set and the segregation made, do the role of project managers becomes prevalent.
-Project managers don’t need the all-seeing glasses to get into the skin of perspectives, but rather hold on to the project objectives and manage the process and workflow that culminate into the success of the project.
+Once these perspectives are set and the segregation made, the role of project managers becomes prevalent.
+Project managers don’t need the all-seeing glasses to get into the skin of perspectives but rather hold on to the project objectives and manage the process and workflow that culminate in the project’s success.